LdDl/yolo_vehicles/README.md

 Training and benchmarking YOLOv3-tiny, YOLOv4-tiny, and YOLOv8n for vehicle detection.

-All models are configured for **416x416** input size for fair performance comparison.
+All models are configured for **416x256** input size (16:9 aspect ratio) for fair performance comparison and optimized for edge devices like Jetson Nano.

 ## Classes